ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Pattern Support
 ***************

-Hyperscan supports the pattern syntax used by the PCRE library ("libpcre"), described at <http://www.pcre.org/>.
+Vectorscan supports the pattern syntax used by the PCRE library ("libpcre"), described at <http://www.pcre.org/>.
 However, not all constructs available in libpcre are supported.
 The use of unsupported constructs will result in compilation errors.

-The version of PCRE used to validate Hyperscan's interpretation of this syntax is 8.41 or above.
+The version of PCRE used to validate Vectorscan's interpretation of this syntax is 8.41 or above.

 ====================
 Supported Constructs
 ====================

-The following regex constructs are supported by Hyperscan:
+The following regex constructs are supported by Vectorscan:

 * Literal characters and strings, with all libpcre quoting and character escapes.